The Perfect One Day in Seville, Spain | Easy, Walkable Itinerary

 Visit the Real Alcazar at 9:30 AM

-Besides Plaza de España, there is no stronger start to a day in Sevilla, than with a Real Alcazar visit.
+Besides Plaza de España, there is no stronger start to a day in Sevilla, than with a visit to the Real Alcazar.

 The Royal Alcazar to Seville is what La Alhambra is to Granada.
 Built in the 9th century, and with the Royal Family staying here when in Sevilla, this palace holds the title of “oldest active royal palace in Europe”.